run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/mobile-and-field-service/apps/citsmart-field-service-manual.md

     !!!
 Abstract "NOTE"

-        Only simple components of Neuro, for example, forms, can be rendered in the Mobile FS.
+        Only simple components of Neuro, for example, forms, can be rendered in the Mobile GO.
         These forms cannot have any JavaScript logic linked to them, they should be similar to the existing questionnaire in CITSmart SM.

     !!!
 Abstract "RULE"

-        It's not possible to link a CI and a knowledge base through the FS mobile.
+        It's not possible to link a CI and a knowledge base through the GO mobile.

 4. If you want to add some file, click on the tab "Attachments";